radumg/DynaWeb/README.md

 Please consult the sample files provided in this repository - they contain notes and instructions on how to use the nodes.
 I'm not providing extensive documentation at this point on purpose - to see how intuitive the design of the package & nodes is to first-time users.

 Feel free to submit PR if you want to add some documentation in the meantime.

+## Samples
+There are 6 sample Dynamo graphs included with the package, check out the `extra` folder in the downloaded package or the [samples folder](https://github.com/radumg/DynaWeb/tree/master/samples) of this repository.
+Also note the DYN samples are offered in both Dynamo 1.3 file format and Dynamo 2.0 new format.

+The samples start from super-simple and increase in complexity :

+__Sample 1 - A first request__
+3 nodes, similar to out-of-the-box (OOTB) Dynamo experience today.

+__Sample 2 - A simple request__
+introduces the 3 stages of performing web requests and explains quite a few things.
+Also show how to achieve same thing with the OOTB node.

+__Sample 3 - Requst + benchmarking__
+same as sample 2 but with added nodes that provide more information about the request (timing, etc) and output the results to text files.

+__Sample 4 - REST API example__
+this introduces the use of the `WebClient` class and some of the basic priciples of interacting with REST services.
+Uses a REST API that is freely accessible and returns JSON reponses.
+Contrasts using a `WebClient` and a `WebRequest` to achieve same thing and also introduces `Deserialisation`.

+__Sample 5 - REST API advanced__
+Introduces POST-ing to a REST API service and handling JSON payloads.
+Once the request is submitted, the response is deserialised too.

+__Sample 6 - Comples POST request__
+further expands on the above example, building a complex `WebRequest` with 6 steps before its execution.

 ## Class structure
 There's 4 main namespaces you'll find in DynaWeb :